 - Human immortality is connected with salvation (only those humans who are finally experiencing salvation physically are made immortal).

-- Those who are resurrected for the Great White Throne Judgement haven’t been saved (relatively speaking), so they are raised as regular, mortal humans.
+- Those who are resurrected for the Great White Throne Judgement haven’t been saved (relatively speaking), so they are raised as biological, mortal humans.

-- Regular, mortal humans who are set on fire burn up and die.
+- Biological, mortal humans who are set on fire burn up and die.

-- Hence, nobody can suffer in the lake of fire any longer than it takes to burn up and die.
+- Hence, no human can suffer in the lake of fire any longer than it takes to burn up and die.